 Your former council can agree not to make any reduction for early payment on compassionate grounds.
 This is a council discretion and you can ask your council what their policy is on this.

-In addition, Your benefits can be paid from any age in the event of ill health, without reduction.
+Your benefits can be paid without reduction from any age in the event of ill health.

 What will happen if I die before my deferred benefits are paid?